s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 * tree
 * tag

 We can use `git cat-file -p` to look at our merge commit, `2cca46a` for example, where we will see that it has two parents and what their commit hashes are.
-As mentioned before, we can also see that in this case, author and committer are different.
+As mentioned before, we can also see that in this case, author and committer are different because I created the merge commit via the GitHub UI.

 ![Using git cat-file -p to look at commit metadata](git-cat-file-on-commit.png)